 It is said that a mitral valve area of 0.3 to 0.4 cm2 is the smallest valve area compatible with life.

 Forward flow relies on adequate preload.
 However, this is a delicate balance.
 Mitral stenosis patients already have increased pulmonary vascular pressures, and additional preload may be dangerous.
 Careful fluid boluses are required.

-Diastolic filling of the left ventricle is fixed.
-One cannot alter the volume which fills the chamber.
-However, in order to fill it even with this small volume, time is required.
-Thus, tachycardia is to be avoided (because diastolic filling will be inadequate at rapid rates).
+Diastolic filling of the left ventricle is occurring at a fixed rate.
+Thus, tachycardia is to be avoided (because diastolic filling will be inadequate at rapid heart rates).

 However, remember the fixed stroke volume.
-Without being able to manipulate stroke volume you are left with hear rate as the only determinant of cardiac output you can play with.
-Thus, sometimes you cannot run these people at a slow rate because their cardiac output will drop.
+Without being able to manipulate stroke volume you are left with heart rate as the only determinant of cardiac output you can play with.
+Thus, sometimes you cannot run these people at a slow rate because their cardiac output will drop too much.

 So, ideally, a rate of 70 would be a healthy compromise.
 There is no evidence for this - its an arbitrary number.

 As one might expect, the atrium is all-important in this condition.
 Your whole body ends up run by your atrium.
 Sinus rhythm is vital.
 If AF develops, it is to be dealt with swiftly and harshly.